sakthiinfotec/weblinks/mobile-web.md

 - [React.js](https://reactjs.org/)
 - GraphQL & Setting up GraphQL servers
 - Unit testing with React Testing Library
-- End to end testing with Cypress
+- End-to-end testing with Cypress
-- Chrome devtools
+- Chrome dev tools
 - TypeScript

 - Authentication with JWT (JSON Web Tokens)
 - API Gateways
 - Restful APIs (I have mostly done GraphQL at this point)
-- PostgresQL with Sequelize
+- PostgreSQL with Sequelize
 - Server logging best practices beyond console.log
 - Docker and Docker Compose
 - Get more familiar with Postman (or Insomnia which is a free alternative)